tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/上传存储设置_intl_en.md

-## Operation Scenarios
+## Overview
-The upload storage settings in VOD consist of category management and storage region management, helping you manage the files in the console more conveniently.
+You can manage file categories and storage regions in the **Upload Storage** section of the VOD console.

-## Category Management Directions
+## Category Management
-1. Log in to the [VOD Console](https://console.cloud.tencent.com/vod/overview), and click **Upload Storage** > **Category Management** on the left sidebar to enter the "Category Management" page.
+1. Log in to the [VOD console](https://console.cloud.tencent.com/vod/overview), and click **Upload Storage** > **Category Management** on the left sidebar to enter the **Category Management** page.
 ![](https://main.qcloudimg.com/raw/e9b6b780809c9857bc410c1b6c9a0a02.png)
-2. Click **Add Category** to pop up the "Add Category" dialog box, enter the category name, and click **OK**.
+2. Click **Add Category**, enter a category name in the pop-up, and click **OK**.
 3. The newly added category will be displayed in the category list on this page, where you can rename or delete a category or add a subcategory.
-	- Rename: click the target category name and an edit icon will appear to the right of the name.
-Then, click the icon to rename the category.
+	- Rename: click the target category name, and then click the edit icon to rename the category.
 	- Delete: click **Delete** in the row of the target category to delete it.
-If it contains a subcategory, you need to delete the subcategory first.
+If it contains subcategories, you need to delete the subcategories first.
-	- Add a subcategory: click **Add Subcategory** and enter the subcategory name in the pop-up dialog box, and then click **OK**.
+	- Add subcategory: click **Add Subcategory** in the row of the target category, enter a subcategory name in the pop-up, and then click **OK**.

 >?
->- The category name can contain up to 64 letters, digits, and ().
+>- The subcategory name supports up to 64 characters.
+Only letters, digits, and () are allowed.
->- In category management, you can also view, modify, delete, and associate files with categories.
+>- You can also use APIs to view, modify, delete, and bind files for category management.
->- Category management supports a 4-level structure, and subcategories cannot be added for a level-4 category.
+>- You can add up to 4 levels of categories, meaning you cannot add subcategories for a level-4 category.
->- After adding a category, you can also modify the category of a video file in the media assets section in the console.
-For more information, please see [Modifying Video Categories](https://intl.cloud.tencent.com/document/product/266/33893).
+>- After adding a category for a video file, you can modify it on the **Video Management** page in the console.
+For details, please see [Modifying Video Category](https://intl.cloud.tencent.com/document/product/266/33893).
->- By default, there is a category named "Other" in category management, and you cannot rename or delete it or add subcategories for it.
-After a category is deleted, existing files in it will be categorized as "Other".
+>- By default, there is a category named "Others" on the **Category Management** page, and you cannot rename or delete it or add subcategories for it.
+After a category is deleted, the files in it will be categorized as "Others".

-## Storage Region Directions
+## Storage Region
-1. Log in to the [VOD Console](https://console.cloud.tencent.com/vod/overview), and click **Upload Storage** > **Storage Region** on the left sidebar to enter the "Storage Region" page.
+1. Log in to the [VOD console](https://console.cloud.tencent.com/vod/overview), and click **Upload Storage** > **Storage Region** on the left sidebar.
 ![](https://main.qcloudimg.com/raw/43deae2ce3e366a448daf6fa692b6b80.png)
-2. Click the status button on the row of the target region to enable the region.
-An enabled region can be set as the default region.
+2. Toggle **Status** on for the target region to enable it.
+You can set an enabled region as the default region.
 >?
->	- You can choose to enable multiple regions, but only one of them can be set as the default region.
+	- You can enable multiple regions, but can set only one default region.
->	- When a region is enabled, it cannot be manipulated until it is successfully configured.
-After the region is enabled, it will take 5–10 minutes to take effect.
+	- When a region is enabled, you cannot perform operations on it until it is successfully configured.
+Enabling a region takes effect in 5-10 minutes. **Once enabled, a region cannot be disabled**.
->	- If you need to enable a region within Chinese mainland (such as Beijing, Tianjin, Chongqing, or Shanghai), please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

-#### Storage Rules
+#### Storage rules
-- If no other regions are enabled, all files will be transferred to the default region by default.
+- If only the default region is enabled, all files will be stored in it.
-- If other regions have been enabled:
+- If other regions are also enabled:
-	- If an IP is **within the nearby upload storage range of the enabled region**, files will be uploaded to the nearby enabled region.
+	- If an IP is **within the upload storage range of a nearby enabled region**, files will be uploaded to the region.
-	- If an IP is **outside the nearby upload storage range of the enabled region**, files will be uploaded to the default region.
+	- If an IP is **outside the upload storage range of any enabled regions**, files will be uploaded to the default region.

-For more information on storage region, please see [Practice of Optimizing Upload Quality](https://intl.cloud.tencent.com/document/product/266/33904).
+For more information on storage regions, please see [Practice of Optimizing Upload Quality](https://intl.cloud.tencent.com/document/product/266/37548).